Lithuanian Scientific Society (United States): Activities

 The society was established on 22 December 1889 in Baltimore, Maryland.
 Ten people signed as co-founders of the society.
 Its first board members were chairman Jonas Šliūpas, vice-chairman Ignas Bubelis, secretary Simas Vencius, treasurer Jonas Stočkus, and librarian Marcijonas Radavičius.
 The society was initially supported by the Catholic priests and activists, as well as by the Lithuanian weekly Vienybė lietuvninkų.

 In 1891–1892, the society had about 100–120 members who paid membership fees of $1 per month.
 Due to complains that it was too high, the fee was later cut in half.
 LMD also had local chapters.
 The first chapter was organized by priest Aleksandras Burba in Plymouth, PA in February 1891.
 Other chapters were located in Shenandoah, PA, Pittston, PA, Mahanoy Plane, PA, and Philadelphia – the coal mining towns were home of large populations of Lithuanian immigrants.
 In 1892, chapters were established in Marinette, WI, Mount Carmel, PA, Chicago.

 LMD organized various events – monthly meetings, lectures (for example, about historian Simonas Daukantas, bishop Motiejus Valančius, linguist Georg Sauerwein, philosopher Voltaire; Šliūpas held 31 two-hour lectures on earth and universe, geography, biology, evolution in 1889–1890), protests against Russian Tsarist repressions in Lithuania in 1891 (three events held in May in Baltimore, Philadelphia, and Pittston) and 1894 (in response to the Kražiai massacre).
 LMD chapters also organized small local libraries of Lithuanians publications.
 The society held three congresses.
 One of the congresses was held on 24 November 1891 in Plymouth.

-However, as the society spread anti-religious and freethinking ideas, it drew strong opposition from Catholic priests and activists.
+However, as the society spread anti-religious and freethinking ideas,It faced strong opposition from Catholic priests and activists.
 Thus the society began splintering and closed in April 1896.